-Green Cell took its wings last year in NMAMIT campus.
-A few like minded people came around with the intention of making our surroundings clean.
+Green Cell of the Campus came around with the intention of making our surroundings clean.
 The staff quarters was chosen as the starting point.
 All began by segregating waste in to plastic, organic, sanitary and miscalleneaous waste.
 After repeated meetings and few hiccups, everything has fallen in place.

 The organic waste is being dumped in a pit which is covered with mud and soon will yeild compost.